California Car Insurance Guide

 When traveling on a multi-lane highway, you must move to and stay in the furthest right lane if you’re traveling slower than the speed of traffic around you.

-When approaching emergency vehicles, tow trucks, or DOT vehicles with emergency lights flashing, vehicles should:
+When approaching emergency vehicles, tow trucks, or Department of Transportation (DOT vehicles with emergency lights flashing, vehicles should:

 - Move into a lane not immediately adjacent to the vehicle with lights flashing if safe to do so